Interview PrepComprehensive Guide

 Supporting Evidence Categories

 Beyond the required documents, you should bring supporting evidence that demonstrates the genuineness of your relationship.
 This evidence is especially important and can make the difference in borderline cases.
+For a deeper framework on what counts as compelling proof of a bona fide marriage — and how to assemble it across financial, communication, and cohabitation buckets — see our companion guide on how to prove a bona fide marriage.
 Organize your supporting evidence into these categories:

 Communication Evidence: